-We then evaluated the five dimensions using 33 relevant metrics, which are listed below with their corresponding weights.
+We then evaluated the five dimensions using 43 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the most favorable conditions for small-city residents.
-For metrics marked with an asterisk (*), we calculated the population size using the square root of the population in order to avoid overcompensating for minor differences across cities.
+Data for metrics marked with an asterisk (*) were available at the state level only.
+For metrics marked with two asterisks (**), we calculated population size using the square root of the population in order to avoid overcompensating for minor differences across cities.

 Affordability – Total Points: 20